Here Are the Best Car Insurance Companies of 2023

 Erie Insurance Group

-In addition to offering competitive rates, Erie Insurance Group came at the top of the J.D.
+In addition to offering competitive rates, Erie Insurance Group ranked at number three in the 2022 J.D.
 Power U.S. Auto Claims Satisfaction Study.

 You probably know Geico from those commercials with the annoying British gecko.
-But that gecko’s claim about saving you 15% or more on car insurance could be true for you.
+But that gecko’s claim about saving you 15% or more on car insurance could be true.